Kaarthik-07/daksh-hackathon/README.md

 "Dora AI" is not just a project; it's a culmination of our vision for the future of education where legal knowledge is accessible and engaging for children:

 - A **comprehensive educational platform** aimed at teaching children about their legal rights through interactive learning experiences.
-- An **adaptive learning system** that tailors content difficulty based on the user's performance, ensuring personalized education paths.
 - A series of **engaging modules and quizzes** designed to make learning about legal rights both fun and informative.
 - A **user-friendly interface** that provides a seamless and intuitive experience for children of ages 8-16 years.
 - Utilization of the **GPT-3.5 AI model** to generate educational content and questions, demonstrating the practical use of AI in learning.